How To Paint The Outside Of Your House Like A Pro

 Start by cutting in around the edges, windows and doors using a masonry brush.
 Then, use a long-pile roller to apply the first coat of masonry paint in long, even strokes to avoid any patchiness.
 Using an extension pole not only helps you reach difficult areas but also reduces strain on your arms.

-Our experts recommend starting from the top of the wall and work down.
-This avoids dripping paint running down and ruining the work you have already done.
+It’s always best to start from the top of the wall and work down as this avoids dripping paint running down the wall.

 Second coat